If you’ve never created a Vision Board before, it's easy to get very overwhelmed with the details.

 Next, you need adhesive.

 You could also use two sided tape.
-One sided tape is fine, but I prefer two-sided tape so that you can put it on the board and put your magazine clippings on there and then you never have to worry about seeing the tape on the outside of a magazine clippings.
+One sided tape is fine, but I prefer the two-sided tape so that you never have to worry about seeing the tape on the outside of your magazine clippings.

 If you're working with a cork board then definitely go with pins.
 I like to use different colors and different shapes the current pins in my board right now are a pastel colored - super colorful and super fun. :)